Fisheries managers have set the ground rules for early 2025 spring chinook salmon fishing on the Columbia River.

 This year’s season on the lower river (downstream from Bonneville Dam) will run through April 6, which pics up the early part of the year’s best fishing.

-Boats may fish from Buoy 10 up below Beacon Rock, about four mile belows below Bonneville Dam.
+Boats may fish from Buoy 10 up below Beacon Rock, about four-mile below Bonneville Dam.
 Bank anglers can fish farther up to the deadlines below the dam.

 Above Bonneville Dam, spring salmon fishing will run from April 1 through April 26 with similar regulations.